 What Is a Full-Ride Scholarship?

-A full ride scholarship is the unicorn of scholarships.
-It’s estimated that fewer than 20,000 students per year will manage to get one of these scholarships—that’s less than 1% of the students attending college.
+A full-ride scholarship is the unicorn of scholarships.
+It’s estimated that fewer than 20,000 students per year will manage to get one of these scholarships—that’s less than 1 percent of the students attending college!

-These scholarships cover not just tuition, but also additional expenses, like room and board, the cost of travel, and textbooks.
+These scholarships cover not just tuition but also additional expenses, such as room and board, travel costs, and textbooks.

 Don’t put all your eggs in one basket.
-Even if you have the attributes I mentioned above, there are going to be a lot of other students out there who have done just as well.
-There are a lot more great students than there are full ride scholarships, and so you're not going to get one unless you're really lucky.
+Even if you have the attributes mentioned above, there are going to be a lot of other students out there who have done just as well as you have.
+There are a lot more great students than there are full-ride scholarships, so you're not going to get one unless you're really lucky.

-This list includes several full ride scholarships that are offered by private companies and the government that you can take to several different schools.
+This list includes more than a dozen full-ride scholarships—offered by both private companies and the government—that you can use for many different schools.

-Since these are so rare, I have also included scholarships that are not full rides, but have such a high enough award amount that they could easily cover tuition and fees at many universities.
+Since full-ride scholarships are so rare, I have also included scholarships that are not full rides but have a high-enough award amount that they could easily cover tuition and fees at many universities.